US and South Korea agree on new cost-sharing deal for troops - WTMJ

 Associated Press

-WASHINGTON (AP) — The United States and South Korea have reached agreement in principle on a new arrangement for sharing the cost of the American troop presence, which is intended as a bulwark against the threat of North Korean aggression.
+WASHINGTON (AP) — The United States and South Korea have reached agreement in principle on a new arrangement for sharing the cost of the American troop presence, which is intended as a bulwark against the threat of North Korean aggression, both countries announced.

+South Korea’s Foreign Ministry on Monday issued a similar statement, saying the two countries are seeking to tentatively sign the deal.
+It said the agreement came after three days of face-to-face talks in Washington.

+The U.S. keeps about 28,000 troops in South Korea to help deter potential aggression from North Korea, a legacy of the 1950-53 Korean War.
+But how much South Korea should pay for the American military presence was a thorny issue in bilateral relations under the Trump administration, which often asked its Asian ally to drastically increase its share.

-The negotiations had broken down during the Trump administration over a U.S. demand that Seoul pay five times what it previously had paid.
+In 2019, the allies struck a deal that required South Korea to pay about $924 million (1.04 trillion won) for the U.S. troops presence, an increase from $830 million in the previous year.
+But negotiations for a new cost-sharing plan broke down over a U.S. demand that Seoul pay five times what it previously had paid.

+The State Department said in a statement that the increase in the South’s share of the cost was “meaningful” but was not more specific.

 The Wall Street Journal, which was first to report the agreement, said it would last through 2025.